Tiberias

 Tiberias Archaeological park

-Tiberias’ center in Roman to Early Muslim times lies is an area that is south its cemetery today.
-Ongoing excavations have uncovered a theatre, bath house, public buildings, part of the city’s main street (Cardo Maximus), and a grand mosque.
-On a promontory above (Mount Berenice), a big church commemorating a stone anchor was uncovered.
+Tiberias’ center in Roman to Early Muslim times lies in an area south of its cemetery today.
+Ongoing excavations have uncovered a theatre, a bathhouse, public buildings, part of the city’s main street (Cardo Maximus), and a grand mosque.
+On a cliff above (Mount Berenice), archaeologists uncovered a big church commemorating a stone anchor.

 Tiberias and the New Testament

 Although mentioned in the New Testament only twice, the centrality of Tiberias is evident.
 In the Gospel of John, the Sea of Galilee is even called the “Sea of Tiberias” (John 21:1), alluding to the centricity of Tiberias.
-And yet the Gospels do not record Jesus visiting Tiberias, even once.
-It appears to be that Jesus deliberately avoided going to Tiberias, perhaps wishing to abstain from confrontation with local administration representatives such as police and army.
-He was, after all, trying to spread the message, of the kingdom of Heaven, in a culture that allowed only one kingdom, the Roman Empire.
-Today Tiberias holds a few Churches.
-Located in front of the Scottish Hotel, Saint Andrews Church belongs to church of Scotland.
-In the Southern end of the City The Greek-Orthodox maintains a monastery.
+And yet, the Gospels do not record Jesus visiting Tiberias, even once.
+It appears Jesus deliberately avoided going to Tiberias, perhaps wishing to abstain from confrontation with local administration representatives such as police and army.
+He was, after all, trying to spread the message of the kingdom of Heaven in a culture that allowed only one kingdom, the Roman Empire.
+Today, Tiberias holds a few Churches.
+Located in front of the Scottish Hotel, Saint Andrews Church belongs to the church of Scotland.
+In the Southern end of the City, The Greek-Orthodox maintains a monastery.
 In the heart of the modern city is a Catholic church devoted to Saint Peter.

 Touring Tiberias

-Today, Tiberias is known mostly for its hotels and a humble tourism center.
-The pedestrian mall (midrahov) along the waterfront promenade offers invites tour groups to local pubs and restaurants, spread amidst religious buildings such as Abulafia Synagogue, Saint Peter’s Church, and the Ottoman-era (now abandoned) mosque.
+Today, Tiberias is known mainly for its hotels and a humble tourism center.
+Along the waterfront promenade, the pedestrian mall (midrahov) invites tour groups to local pubs and restaurants, spread amidst religious buildings such as the Abulafithe Synagogue, Saint Peter’s Church, and the Ottoman-era (now abandoned) mosque.
 Its northern end leads to the remains of Tiberias’ Medieval fort, whose origins go back to the time of the Crusaders.

-This can be combined with a day tour in the north, visiting also tombs of Jewish Sages in Safed, and the tomb of the Rashbi near Meiron.
+This can be combined with a day tour in the north, visiting the tombs of Jewish Sages in Safed and the tomb of the Rashbi near Meiron.

 Touring Tiberias can be combined in a guided tour of the North.